mide553/DMS/README.md

 - OCR worker processes documents asynchronously (currently stub implementation)
 - Each user can only see their own uploaded documents

-### 3. Real-time Document Search and Management
+### 3. Document Management and Dashboard
 **Actor**: Authenticated Knowledge Worker
 **Current Implementation**:
 - Access web dashboard showing only user's own documents in grid layout
-- Use real-time search to filter personal documents by name or file type
+- Real-time client-side filtering by document name or file type
 - Click on documents to view detailed information on separate detail page
 - Edit document metadata through modal forms
 - Delete documents with confirmation dialogs
 - All changes immediately reflected in PostgreSQL database
-- User cannot access or modify documents belonging to other users
+- Role-based access control - users can only manage their own documents

 ### 4. REST API Integration for External Systems
 **Actor**: Developer